Grid resilience and distributed power

 - “People don’t want energy ideology.
 They want the lights on and bills that make sense.”

-- “Distributed power should not be a luxury good.
-Renters should benefit too.”
+- “Distributed power should be available to renters too.”

 10) One-page civic asks (copy/paste)